pvandervelde/mindvortex/src/posts/2017-12-19-Software-development-pipeline-Design-resilience.md

 extensive error handling capabilities, both for known cases, e.g. service offline, and general error handling for unexpected cases.
 For the tooling / script side of the pipeline this means for instance adding error handling structures nearly everywhere and providing the ability to retry actions.
-For the infrastructure side of the pipeline this could mean providng highly available services and ensuring that service delivery gracefully degrades if it can no longer be provided at the required standard.
+For the infrastructure side of the pipeline this could mean providing highly available services and ensuring that service delivery gracefully degrades if it can no longer be provided at the required standard.